How is glioblastoma diagnosed?

 How you approach it with patients and what the real numbers are, are not exactly the same thing.
 That’s the art of medicine.
 The data are that the median survival for glioblastoma today is approximately 15 months.
 Median is a statistical number that means half of the patients do worse than that, and half do better.
 Do I have patients who are three years, five years, 10 years out from glioblastoma and are doing well?
 I do, but that’s not everyone.
 You have to have hope, but you also have to understand the realities for the majority of patients.

 There are certain characteristics, which we call prognostic signs, that suggest who is more likely to do better than the median and who’s more likely to do worse.
 One of the strongest prognostic signs for this disease is age.
 The older you are, the much more aggressive the disease.
 What can be in a patient’s favor is being otherwise in good health.
-It’s also a positive sign, as in Sen. McCain’s case, when you can have a complete gross resection, meaning they took out all the tumor they could see.
+It’s also a positive sign, when you can have a complete gross resection, meaning they took out all the tumor they could see.
 Those are positive prognostics.